Morris County Divorce Lawyer

 According to the New Jersey state's laws, both spouses must seek the bed and board divorce in order for it to be granted.

 - It can serve as a trial period for couples that are unsure of the direction their marriage could take.

 - A spouse could still receive a pension or government benefits.

 - The issue of health insurance often comes into play.

-It can be beneficial to provide your attorney and the court with financial documents, including:
+It can be beneficial to provide your family attorney and the court with financial documents, including:

 - Prenuptial or post-nuptial agreement